dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 <img src="./images/image-20200616100752616.png" alt="image-20200616100752616" width="50%" />

-For this connector, we’ll need the URL and the API key that we got earlier: Enter them in the dialog below – (you won’t need the User name and Password).
+For this connector, we’ll need the URL and the API key that we got earlier: Enter them in the dialog below – (you won’t need the Username and Password).

 Note: Your URL may be different to our screenshot – it depends in which cloud region your service is running.
 Click `Connect`